nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-odd-utils/README.md

 # @nrk/sanity-plugin-nrkno-odd-utils

+_This lib expands on the [principles of nrkno-sanity](https://github.com/nrkno/nrkno-sanity-libs/blob/master/docs/nrkno-sanity-principles.md)._

 nrkno-odd-utils (odd = option driven design) contains a handful of utility functions and classes for working with [Sanity custom components](https://www.sanity.io/docs/custom-input-widgets).